Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 Claude 3.5 Sonnet represents a step change in AI coding.
-It is so industrious, diligent and hard working that it has caused multiple problems for aider.
+It is incredibly industrious, diligent and hard working.
+Unexpectedly,
+this initially presented a few challenges that prevented aider from taking maximum advantage of Sonnet's capabilities.

 It's been worth the effort to adapt aider to work well with Sonnet,